nphorsley59/Noah_Portfolio/README.md

 ## 3. Partial Life-cycle Matrix Model
 Skills Demonstrated: *data simulation, predictive modeling, problem solving*<br />
 Libraries: *pandas, numpy, matplot, copy*
+Filename: PLC_MatrixModel.py

 ### <div align="center">Project Overview</div>
 As part of my Master's degree, I built a partial life-cycle matrix model and used it to predict the survival rate of Common Grackles (blackbird) during the non-breeding season.
 The model simulates realistic population growth and has a wide range of additional functionalities that extend beyond the scope of my thesis, including a flexible parameter design, built-in elasticity analysis capabilities, stable age distribution estimates, and much more.
-I am in the process of publishing the results produced by this model in my Master's thesis.
-I am also using this model to do predictive modeling for another publication looking at Micronesian Starling demography on the island of Guam.
+I am in the process of publishing the results produced by this model.
+I am also using this model to do predictive modeling for another publication investigating Micronesian Starling demography on the island of Guam.

 #### Stage 1
 The first stage simulates population growth over a pre-defined trial period to transform a single population variable into an array representing stable age distribution.